 There are openings on the board right now, and always on the some of the committees.
 If you want to apply, please fill out the application form.

-John S. Quarterman (President), Dave Hetzel (Ambassador), Garry Gentry (Secretary), and Gretchen Quarterman (Treasurer).
+John S. Quarterman (President), Dave Hetzel (Secretary and Ambassador), and Gretchen Quarterman (Treasurer).

 Consists of the officers, makes decisions between board meetings, authorized to approve up to $300 in expenditures without full Board approval and to make other decisions as needed, including to appoint members to committees.
 Meets approximately monthly, usually by teleconference.